-People who use and inject drugs have called for an urgent need to enact a national drug policy or reform drug laws to augment the recently adopted Zimbabwe National Drug Master Plan (ZNDMP) to solve drug use problems and improve the quality of life for citizens, especially the youth.
+People who use and inject drugs have called for an urgent need to formulate a national drug policy or reform drug laws to augment the recently adopted Zimbabwe National Drug Master Plan (ZNDMP) to solve drug use problems and improve the quality of life for citizens, especially the youth.

-Deliberating at the recently ended Civil Society position paper workshop on drug use in Zimbabwe, participants at the workshop argued that the current pieces of legislation have no capacity to support the implementation of the ZNDMP as they are outdated and most of them were crafted during the colonial times.
+Deliberating at the recently ended Civil Society position paper workshop on drug use in Zimbabwe, participants argued that the current pieces of legislation have no capacity to support the implementation of the ZNDMP as they are outdated and most of them were crafted during the colonial times.
 Zimbabwe is grappling with an unprecedented drug use scourge especially among the youth.

 Zimbabwe does not have official data on drug or substance use because a population size estimate has never been done before although anecdotal evidence points to a lot of illicit drug use on the ground in the country.

 It is estimated that 60% of young people aged between 16 and 35 years could have used or are using drugs or substances while 60% of admissions to mental institutions is linked to drug and substance use.

 The meeting was convened in Harare by people who use and inject drugs and supported by the Zimbabwe Civil Liberties and Drug Network (ZCDLN) and its partners.
 Participants challenged policy makers to push for the enactment and implementation of the ZNDMP.